top of page

 How long will you keep my data?

 Because of the above reasons I will keep your records for a minimum of 6 years after your most recent appointment (or age 25, if this is longer, 26 if you are currently 17), but after this period, you can ask me to delete your records if you wish.
-Otherwise, I will keep your records for 20 years in order that I can provide you with the best possible care should you need to see me again.
-If we only conducted an assessment and not treatment I will delete your records after 6 years.
 Records will be destroyed under confidential conditions.

 How will my data me stored?